 We highly recommend the beef combo plates and they come in a variety of sizes so even small groups can enjoy an array of delicious barbeque.
 Don’t miss out on the thinly sliced beef brisket, an all-time favorite.

 474 N Western Ave, Los Angeles, CA 90004

 We’re going to change things up a bit and introduce you to the best Korean seafood barbeque around.
-Specializing in wood-grilled clams, mussels, abalone, shrimp, Jae Bu Do does BBQ right.
-Now that you’ve learned what Jogaegui is, this place is the pay-off.
+Specializing in wood-grilled clams, mussels, abalone, and shrimp, Jae Bu Do does BBQ right.
+Now that you’ve learned what Jogaegui is, this place is the payoff.